Click on any photo to see a larger version, or follow the links for more photos and details on these Jeeps.

 For more photos and details, see Found Behind the Sandwich Shop on CJ3B.info.

 This 3B is registered in Pennsylvania as a '57, but judging by the VIN is probably an early 1962 model.
-See a photo of the VIN tag (20K JPEG), which reveals the original Fountain Green under the red paint.
-See also a photo of the interior (70K JPEG), showing the fresh-air heater and defroster, first available in 1959.
+See a photo of the VIN tag (20K JPEG), which reveals the original Fountain Green under the red paint, and a the interior (70K JPEG).

 Bill says, "I purchased this in March 2000.
 It had been sitting for 4 years.
 The first few days of ownership consisted of many lookovers and considerations for restoration, very little wrenching.
-After finding rust in the gas tank and cylinder head, we decided to tear it apart rather than try to get it started.
-It is just about ready for the body to be removed."
+After finding rust in the gas tank and cylinder head, we decided to tear it apart rather than try to get it started."

 "It has 11" brakes but we'll soon be installing the front disc setup we got from Mike Heimbigner.
 Along the way we have had several Black Widow spider bites, skinned knuckles, long cold nights on the garage floor working on the old girl, and we've gotten into a little sideline of getting a lot of Jeeps and finding homes for them.
 But the most important thing about this whole process has been the bonding experience I've had with my son, and the truly wonderful and interesting people we've met.
 This is a very nice community."